preservim/vim-pencil/README.markdown

 * `SoftPencil` - mode for soft line wrap
 * `HardPencil` - mode for hard line breaks
 * `DropPencil` - removes navigation mappings and restores buffer to global settings
-* `TogglePencil` - if off, enables with detection; if on, turns off
+* `TogglePencil` - if on, turns off; if off, enables with detection

 Optionally, you can map to keys in your `.vimrc`: